MarioGrusz/bean-bazaar/README.md

 * Create a new database user with a username and password.
 Note down the credentials as you will need them later to connect your application to MongoDB.

-* In the server/.env file, update the MONGODB_URI variable with your MongoDB connection string.
+* In the server/.env file, update the MONGODB_URL variable with your MongoDB connection string.
 Replace <password> with the password of the database user you just created.

 ### Firebase